Rosenfeldt: Iselin family

 The estate was founded by Baron Reinhard von Iselin, a prosperous, Swiss-born merchant and ship-owner from Copenhagen, who acquired the land in 1774 when the Crown sold Vordingborg Cavalry District in auction.
 From 1776 to 1777 he constructed a large farm complex around an octagonal courtyard with the assistance of the architect Christian Joseph Zuber.

 Iselin's daughter, Anna Elizabeth, inherited Rosenfeldt in 1781.
 In 1777 she had married the French-born nobleman Antoine de Bosc de la Calmette who was appointed prefect of Møn in 1783 where he owned Marienborg and founded the Liselund estate, which he named after his wife.

 Changing owners, 18031844

-In 1803, Jens Lind purchased Rosenfeldt and the other Idelin estates.
-Rosenfeldt was sold the same year to Frederik Hoppe.
+In 1803, Jens Lind purchased Rosenfeldt and the other Iselin estates.
+Later in the same year, he sold Rosenfeldt to Frederik Hoppe.
 In 1805, Hoppe sold the estate to Rasmus Lange (1777–1848) and Frederik Ludvig Hastrup for 300,000 rigsdaler.
 He later purchased Løvegård and Søbygaard near Kalundborg.
+Lange and Hastrup were both from Funen.
 In 1809, Lange sold his share of the estate to Hastrup and bought Ørbæklunde from his father.

-Hastrup was married a second time to Anna Elisabeth née Hegelund, 34 years his junior, with whom he had two daughters.
+After the death of his first wife, Hastrup was married to Anna Elisabeth née Hegelund, 34 years his junior, with whom he had two daughters.
 In 1844, he sold the estate and moved to Copenhagen.
 The family was based in an apartment in Kvæsthusgade at the time of the 1845 census.